com-480-data-visualization/com-480-project-lcelo/README.md

 COVID-19, SARS-Cov-2, Coronavirus are probably the most used words for the last few months and will be the hot topic for this beginning of 2020.
 This new virus was discovered in Wuhan (China) in late 2019.
 It belongs to the coronavirus family and gives COVID-19 disease to humans.
 These disease symptoms are similar to flu but have more complications (eg. pneumonia).
 Being very virulent and extremely contagious, it's rapidly spreading and leads to thousands of deaths since hospitals are not able to provide respiratory support for needy patients.
 Since it's unknown to any human's immunity system, we need to contain the spreading to avoid deaths due to the lack of hospital equipment.

-This course aims to learn to visualize.
-It's not only about the visualizations but also how to use them in a relevant manner to provide insights.
+This course aims to learn to vizualize.
+It's not only about the vizualizations but also how to use them in a relevant manner to provide insights.
 We're all concerned by this virus Sars-Cov-2, and we are taking this opportunity to learn more about the impact of this virus on our world.

 Our ambition is to implement a platform where you can observe the virus spread in the world over time.
-Not only providing numbers, but our goal is also to use interactive data visualization techniques to allow the user to "feel" the data.
+Not only providing numbers, but our goal is also to use interactive data vizualization techniques to allow the user to "feel" the data.

 By "feel", we mean:
 - raise consciousness about the virus, its dangerousness (symptoms/risk factors), prevention